kindista/kindista/src/facebook.md

 https://developers.facebook.com/docs/sharing/opengraph/custom
 https://developers.facebook.com/docs/sharing/opengraph/using-actions
 [ ] if facebook token has expired/deactivatd, invite user to get a new one and let them know that if they don't, changes will not be reflected on FB
+[ ] require-fb-token macro for adding/modifying inventory, gratitude, images?
+[ ] recieve new token/expiration and update db
+[ ] redirects in the fb-renew function
+[ ] add a flash that item has been updated/published on facebook [ ] create a notice to actually do the publishing
+[ ] test
+    -token expires: 3682543262

 #Gratitude
 [ ] taggable friends: